icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Disease.sh](https://disease.sh/) — A free API providing accurate data for building the Covid-19 related useful Apps.
   * [Doczilla](https://www.doczilla.app/) — SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
 The free plan allows 250 documents month.
   * [Doppio](https://doppio.sh/) — Managed API to generate and privately store PDFs and Screenshots using top rendering technology.
 The free plan allows 400 PDFs and Screenshots per month.
+  * [drawDB](https://drawdb.app/) — Free and open-source online database diagram editor with no signup required.
   * [dreamfactory.com](https://dreamfactory.com/) — Open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service, and it instantly creates a comprehensive REST API platform with live documentation and user management.
   * [DynamicDocs](https://advicement.io) - Generate PDF documents with JSON to PDF API based on LaTeX templates.
 The free plan allows 50 API calls per month and access to a library of templates.
   * [Efemarai](https://efemarai.com) - Testing and debugging platform for ML models and data.
 Visualize any computational graph.
 Free 30 debugging sessions per month for developers.